frctl/fractal.build/docs/guide/11-web/04-default-theme.md

 ## Template customisation

-Mandelbrot (as with all themes) uses [Nunjucks](http://mozilla.github.io/nunjucks/) templates to generate it's HTML.
+Mandelbrot (as with all themes) uses [Nunjucks](http://mozilla.github.io/nunjucks/) templates to generate its HTML.
 The source code for these templates can be seen in the `views` directory of the [Mandelbrot repository](https://github.com/frctl/mandelbrot/tree/master/views).

 To override the contents of any of Mandelbrot's templates you can specify a custom `views` directory within your own Fractal project using the `theme.addLoadPath()` method: